crystalchavez99/DevMtn-CSS-Store/README.md

 # The Shirt Shop - Mockup

 ![png](https://github.com/devlemire/DevMtn-CSS-Store/blob/master/readme/1.png "Finished Template")
+Need a sharper image? ( Right-click -> Open Image in New Tab )

 ## Setup
 Before we get started there are a couple of things we need to do.
 Start by forking this repository.
 Once forked be sure to `npm i` or `yarn install` to get the development node_modules (make sure your terminal is in the same directory as the package.json file).
 The node_modules contains `lite-server` so we can see changes update automatically for us.
 After you are finished installing, run the following command in your terminal: `npm run lite` (make sure your terminal is in the same directory as the package.json file).
 You should then see your default browser open up our unfinished template.